 - Uncomfortable cramps in the legs

-- Heavy, fatigued feelings in the legs by the end of the day
+- Heavy, tired feeling in the legs by the end of the day

-Symptoms usually are not present in the morning but increase as the day goes on.
-If left untreated, spider veins can progress to skin changes.
-It’s important to recognize the often-subtle symptoms before skin changes and later progression to ulcer (ulcer).
+Symptoms usually are not present in the morning but increase as the day progresses.
+If left untreated, they can progress to skin changes.
+It’s essential to recognize the often-subtle symptoms before skin changes and later progression to the ulcer (ulcer).

 Identifying when you have spider veins

 You can know that you have varicose veins by looking at them.
 These veins protrude above the skin’s surface (though they are still covered by skin) and look like a tangle of rope.
 The area around the veins might also be swollen, or the veins may appear raised on their own.